volueinsight/wapi-python/README.md

 For both methods, it is possible to override the base url for the API using the `urlbase` parameter.
-When specifying the `client_id`/`client_secret` it is also possible to override the authentication server url using the `auth_host` parameter.
+When specifying the `client_id`/`client_secret` it is also possible to override the authentication server url using the `auth_urlbase` parameter.
 (Both can also be specified in the configuration file, see `sampleconfig.ini` for details.)

 ## Curves